Back to top

 (-) Loan to Value

 Invoice discounting is a loan that’s based on the value of your accounts receivable - that is, the sum of your relevant unpaid invoices.
 Like most loans that are tied to a form of collateral, you won’t be able to get the full 100% of the invoice value.
 Depending on your credit status and other factors, such as your business sector, turnover, and your invoicing history, you are likely to be offered a loan-to-value (LtV) of 75% to 90%.
-That means, on £10,000 of accounts receivable, you can use invoice discounting to free up £7,500 to £9,000.
+That means you can use invoice discounting on £10,000 of accounts receivable to free up £7,500 to £9,000.

 (+) Fast Application and Decision